 It took me a long time to fall in love with Thai food, I put off trying it when I was younger because I couldn’t stand the smell of lemongrass.
 My palette has changed considerably over the years and it is now one of my favourite types of food to eat.
 So mastering pastes and sauces at home is a big deal, as it saves me money and I can see everything that is going in to the mix.
 This Thai green curry is so delicious and we make it at least twice a month now.

 I’ve put this in the category of ‘30 Minutes or less‘ because it is achievable as long as you are organised.
 I’d say that you need the full 30 minutes though, but at least the paste is simply whizzed together in a blender.
 The longer you leave it to simmer, the better your curry will taste though.
-This curry is of a medium heat, but if you like it hot, simply add another chilli in to your paste.
-You could easily make this Vegetarian, just replace your chicken with a yummy vegetable and if the fish sauce bothers you too, substitute it for soy or Worcestershire sauce.
+You can use chicken from a rotisserie or a pre-cooked chicken to help speed up the process.
+This Thai green curry is of a medium heat, but if you like it hot, simply add another chilli into your paste.
+You could easily make this vegetarian, just replace your chicken with a yummy vegetable and if the fish sauce bothers you too, substitute it for soy or Worcestershire sauce.

 - Bunch of coriander, half the leaves and all of the stalks.

 - 1 stick of lemongrass, woody outer removed

 - 3 tsp of desiccated coconut

 - 1 tsp of olive oil or groundnut oil

 - Peel garlic cloves, shallots and ginger, roughly chop.

 - Chop stalks from the chillies, chop in half length ways.